-Do you enjoy playing “Jeopardy” from your LazyBoy (“I’ll take ‘Fowl Friends’ for $1,000, Alex”)?
-Would you like to raise the intellectual level of conversation at Thanksgiving dinner above that of the cranberry sauce?
-Do you have nothing better to do with your time than to read this column?
-Then, you’ll be enriched by our highly educational special report on Melgris Gallopavos.
+Do you enjoy playing “Jeopardy” from your La-Z-Boy (“I’ll take ‘Fowl Friends’ for $1,000”)?
+Would you like to talk about something other thank the pandemic and politics at Thanksgiving dinner?
+(Yes, please!)
+Do you have nothing better to do with your time than to read worthless trivia?
+Then, you’ll be enriched by our educational special report on Melgris Gallopavos.

 The overgrown cousin of the pheasant didn’t hatch in Turkey, but is native to North America.
 The turkey trotted from Mexico to as far north in the United States as Maine.
 They were first domesticated by the Mexicans, but when discovered they couldn’t be trained to assemble American-made parts, were deported to Europe in 1519.
 One hundred years later, they caught a ride home for Thanksgiving dinner with the Pilgrims.